-- Campers may not have candles, lanterns or other types of fire in cabins. - Campers may not enter other cabins unless invited.
+- Campers may not have candles, lanterns, or other types of fire in cabins. - Campers may not enter other cabins unless invited.
 "Friendly" cabin raids are allowed when supervised by counselors.
 Campers must respect the property of others. - Campers make friends, not "boyfriends" or "girlfriends."
 Respectful touch will be enforced.
 Hugging has many benefits and is permitted, but anyone's desire to refrain from hugging will be respected.
-There is no tolerance for inappropriate touch. - No one at the swimming pool except at designated times and as supervised by a counselor and a certified lifeguard. - Campers must be with counselors at all times. - Campers may not use foul language, curse, namecall, or excessively tease. - No cell phones or other electronic devices are allowed at camp.
-Campers are not allowed to use CKAKC telephone without permission of the Camp Director or Child Life Specialist. - Campers must follow the instructions of counselors at all times c) Duties
+There is no tolerance for inappropriate touch. - No one is at the swimming pool except at designated times and as supervised by a counselor and a certified lifeguard. - Campers must be with counselors. - Campers may not use foul language, curses, name calls, or excessively tease. - No cell phones or other electronic devices are allowed at camp.
+Campers are not allowed to use CKAKC telephone without the permission of the Camp Director or Child Life Specialist. - Campers must always follow the instructions of counselors c) Duties